Smithsonian/soundburst/readMe.txt

 2. The next step is to download and install RStudio if you don't already have it installed.
 You can download the latest version of RStudio from [here](https://www.rstudio.com/products/rstudio/download) or download the version of RStudio with which SoundBurst App was developed with from [here](https://download1.rstudio.org/RStudio-0.99.903.dmg)

+3. You will need to also download libxml.
+The easiest way to do that is to use [Homebrew](http://brew.sh/).
+If you do not have it installed on your Mac, please follow the instruction on their website.
+Once you have homebrew installed, just run the following commands: "$ brew install libxml2 libxslt" and "$ brew link libxml2 libxslt"

-3. Once you have everything installed, you will need to download the SoundBurst App from our [github page](https://github.com/blueraster/emammal-soundBurst/archive/master.zip).
+4. Once you have everything installed, you will need to download the SoundBurst App from our [github page](https://github.com/blueraster/emammal-soundBurst/archive/master.zip).
 If you are a developer, please clone the master branch from [here](https://github.com/blueraster/emammal-soundBurst).

-4. Once the code is downloaded, unzip the file.
+5. Once the code is downloaded, unzip the file.

-5. Once the file is unzipped, double click on soundBurst-site.Rproj.
+6. Once the file is unzipped, double click on soundBurst-site.Rproj.
 This will open RStudio.
 Click on installPackagesMac-Linux.r from the bottom right pane.
 In the top left pane, highlight all text and click the button "Run."
 This installs the necessary packages for the app to run.
 > Note if you receive a question about updating packages, simply select "No".

-6. Next, open server.R file from the bottom right pane.
+7. Next, open server.R file from the bottom right pane.
 Click "Run App" in the top left pane to launch the application.

-> If after you clicked on Run App you see an error similar to "Error: There is no package called: ..", please try bullet point #5 and #6 once more and it should fix the problem.
+> If after you clicked on Run App you see an error similar to "Error: There is no package called: ..", please try bullet point #6 and #7 once more and it should fix the problem.
 If the problem persists, please
 > create a github issue and we will help you out.

 ### Linux (Desktop)